ircam-ismm/sc-components/README.md

 ## Contributing

-Contributions are welcome in the form of suggestions, ideas, bug report, pull requests and feedback.
+Contributions from everyone are welcome in the form of suggestions, ideas, bug report, pull requests and feedback.

-For PRs, we follow the "fork-and-pull" workflow:
+For PRs, please follow the "fork-and-pull" workflow:

 1. __Fork__ the repo on GitHub
-2. __Clone__ the project to your own machine
+2. __Clone__ your fork on your own machine
-3. __Commit__ changes to your own branch
+3. __Commit__ your changes to your own branch
 4. __Push__ your work back up to your fork
 5. __Submit__ a pull request